luckyhyosun/fullstackopen/README.md

   - class [Page](https://playwright.dev/docs/api/class-page)
   - class [Locater](https://playwright.dev/docs/api/class-locator)

-**To test React Apps**,
-+ npm install --save-dev vitest jsdom
-  - Use [vitest](https://vitest.dev/) testing tools from Vite
-  - [jsdom](https://github.com/jsdom/jsdom) library simulating a web browser

-+ npm install --save-dev @testing-library/react @testing-library/jest-dom
-  - [react-testing-library](https://github.com/testing-library/react-testing-library) help us render components for testing purposes
-  - Use another test library [jest-dom](https://github.com/testing-library/jest-dom)

-+ npm install --save-dev @testing-library/user-event
-  - [user-even](https://testing-library.com/docs/user-event/intro/) dispatches the events that would happen if the interaction took place in a browser
-  - The event handler is a [mock](https://vitest.dev/api/mock) function defined with Vitest (<code>const mockHandler = vi.fn()</code>)

-+ npm install --save-dev @vitest/coverage-v8
-  - [coverage](https://vitest.dev/guide/coverage.html#coverage) is a library to generate A HTML report to the coverage directory.

-+ npm test -- --coverage
-  - Make a 'coverage' directory in the root directory.
-  - The report will tell us the lines of untested code in each component.
-  - After making 'coverage' directory, add _coverage/_ to _.gitignore_ file to exclude the file from version control.

 + npm install --save-dev jest @babel/preset-env @babel/preset-react eslint-plugin-jest
   - Create Vite application first
   - This configures the **Jest** testing library

 + npm install --save-dev deep-freeze
   - add the library _deep-freeze_, which can be used to ensure that the **reducer** has been correctly defined as **an immutable function**.

-**To run Redux Apps**,
-+ npm install redux
-  - install redux

-+ npm install @reduxjs/toolkit
-  - [Redux Toolkit](https://redux-toolkit.js.org/) is a library that solves some problems, for example, in the reducer and action creator-related code which has somewhat repetitive boilerplate code.

 ## Classification